phuongthanhkkk/Web-Application-Developmenttion-Development-project/README.md

 **Project Name:** DrawVoice Meeting
 **Team Name:** We Can Draw
 **Platform:** Real-time collaborative web application
+**Main Project:** check out this repo: https://github.com/huynhtrankhanh/WeCanDraw **For live demo:** go to this website https://abundant-rambunctious-apple.glitch.me/ **Notice:** This repository is for the main meeting logic.
+For the UI shown before the meeting page, check out this repo: https://github.com/huynhtrankhanh/WeCanDraw-landing
 **Key Features:**
 - Voice chat using WebSocket and Jitsi
 - Shared drawing canvas with multiple tools